liuliu/dflat/docs/reference/Workspace.md

 var keys: [String]
 ```

  Return all keys available in the dictionary.
 This is an expensive (for this dictionary)
  method as it fetches from disk, from in-memory structures, and acquire locks if needed.

+ - Returns: List of all keys available at the point of time in persisted dictionary.

 ## Methods
 ### `synchronize()`